kfaria/emailService/README.md

 Author: Kenneth Faria
-Porject: a simple email server
+Project: a simple email server

-Running instructions
+#H1 Running instructions

 -- To run on a specific PORT
     PORT=#### node start